Hybrid technology is almost as old as the car itself.

 Why we picked the BMW 530e:

-On top of that solid foundation, the 530e adds a more efficient powertrain that allows the driver to travel further between fill-ups.
-With its 12-kWh battery pack fully charged, the plug-in 5 can travel for about 20 miles on electric power alone, or achieve an EPA-estimated 69 mpge in hybrid mode.
-That’s with rear-wheel drive; selecting all-wheel drive lowers that figure to 65 mpge.
+On top of that solid foundation, the 530e adds a more efficient powertrain that allows the driver to travel farther between fill-ups.
+With its 12kWh battery fully charged, the plug-in can travel for about 20 miles on electric power.

-If you feel less like saving energy and more like getting somewhere in a hurry, the 530e can muster 248 horsepower and 310 pound-feet of torque using a combination of electric power and a 2.0-liter, turbocharged four-cylinder gasoline engine.
+If you feel less like saving energy and more like getting somewhere in a hurry, thecan muster 288 hp using a combination of an electric motor integrated into the eight-speed automatic transmission and a 2.0-liter, turbocharged four-cylinder gasoline engine.
 It’s not an M5, but it has more than enough power to get out of its own way.

 The best hybrid minivan: Chrysler Pacifica Hybrid